lead generation

 Use insights from your analytics to refine your targeting and segmentation strategies.

-For example, if you find that a specific demographic or behavior results in higher conversion rates,
+For example, if a specific demographic or behaviour results in higher conversion rates

-focus your efforts on attracting more leads from that segment.
+focus on attracting more leads from that segment.

 2. Enhance Content and Offers